 - Best News Item for ‘The Benefits of a Migrant Community: Spanish Lookout’ which was sponsored by The Embassy of the United States of America,

-- Best Commercial Spot in honour of CBU Hall of Famer, Vic Fernandes for ‘Sargent Pepper’s Pasta Ad’; Responsible Coverage of Children’s Issues,
+- Best Commercial Spot in honour of CBU Caribbean Media Hall Of Famer, Vic Fernandes for ‘Sargent Pepper’s Pasta Ad’; Responsible Coverage of Children’s Issues,

 sponsored by UNICEF for ‘The Serious & Growing Problem of Obesity Among Children’;